 We were mesmerized by how graceful he was, his ears perking up with every sound and movement around him.
 Each time I tried to snap his photo, he would freeze and stare at me.

-After breakfast we set out to explore the Connemara National Park, which I have written a separate entry about [link will be updated].
+After breakfast we set out to explore the Connemara National Park, which I have written a separate entry about.